telexintegrations/ekefan-go/README.md

         }
     ```

-- You are ready to receive error logs to be notified by telex
+- You are ready to receive error log notifications through telex
-- You can always read error logs to ensure no errors from communicating with the apm server
+- You can always console logs to ensure no errors from communicating with the apm server

 ### For Manual Testing

-- You need golang installed, postman or any api testing client
+- You need [golang installed](https://go.dev/doc/install), postman or any api testing client
 - Follow the [How-to-Guide](#how-to-guide)
 - Run the application: